algosup/2024-2025-project-4-web-fpga-team-5/README.md

 ## Roadmap

 This project is a six-week school project.
-Therefore, the roadmap would only be effective for this among if time. \
+Therefore, the roadmap would only be effective for this amount of time. \
 If you want to take a look, you can access the roadmap by clicking [this link](https://sharing.clickup.com/9015908151/g/h/8cp7ntq-1135/93cbe38f66cc00e).

 ---